Driveways

 In normal circumstances an industrial driveway should have a Development Application lodged with EPSDD.
 TCCS requests a Design Acceptance for any off site works including driveways in accordance with the approved Notice of Decision of the Development Application.

-TCCS encourages retaining the footpath when constructing a new driveway.
+We encourage retaining the footpath when constructing a new driveway.
 However, the footpath can be removed and then reconstructed as long as the new footpath section is constructed in accordance with MIS07 - Driveways (PDF 1.5 MB).
 Refer to Figure 3 - Incorrect footpath priority and Figure 4 - Correct footpath priority.

 This driveway shows incorrect footpath priority.
 Footpath must have priority over the driveway.
 Driveway with correct footpath priority.